abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **Differences with regular python arrays**

-!!!
-Info ""
 Contrary to regular python arrays, if you assign a single value to an `ndarray` slice, it is copied across the whole slice, thanks to broadcasting rules discussed above.

 ```py
 a[2:5] = -1